julien6387/supvisors/docs/special.rst

 ------------

 Auto-fencing is applied when the ``auto_fence`` option of the :ref:`supvisors_section` is set.
-It takes place when one of the |Supvisors| instance is seen as inactive (crash, system power down, network failure) from the other |Supvisors| instances.
+It takes place when one of the |Supvisors| instances is seen as inactive (crash, system power down, network failure) from the other |Supvisors| instances.

 In this case, the running |Supvisors| instances disconnect the corresponding URL from their subscription socket.
-The Address is marked as ``ISOLATED`` and, in accordance with the rules defined and the value of the ``autorestart`` option of the program, |Supvisors| may try to restart somewhere else the processes that were eventually running on that node.
+The Address is marked as ``ISOLATED`` and, in accordance with the program rules defined, |Supvisors| may restart somewhere else the processes that were eventually running on that node.

 If the incriminated node restarts, and the |Supvisors| instance is restarted on that system too, the isolation doesn't prevent the new |Supvisors| instance to receive events from the other instances that have isolated it.
-Indeed, it is not possible to filter the subscribers from the ``PUBLISH`` side of a ZeroMQ socket.
+Indeed, it is not possible to filter the subscribers from the ``PUBLISH`` side of a PyZMQ_ socket.

-That's why a kind of port-knocking is performed in :ref:`synchronizing`.
+That's why the hand-shake is performed in :ref:`synchronizing`.
 Each newly arrived |Supvisors| instance asks to the others if it has been previously isolated before taking into account the incoming events.